CrowdStrike/aws-verified-access/README.md

 ### 4. Create AWS Verified Access Trust Providers

-In this step, uou'll create two trust providers, one for your IdP and another for CrowdStrike.
+In this step, you'll create two trust providers, one for your IdP and another for CrowdStrike.

 #### 4.1.
 Create your Okta trust provider